haroules/jenkins-docker-cloud-tls/README.md

 Planned Future improvements:
-- automate update of jenkins casc from local files
 - More parameterization of secrets and inputs reducing the chance of storing secrets in source
 - More thorough checks and balances, error detection and handling.
 - Automate CA cert import into Chrome/Firefox